urysegal/STO-values/README.md

 {
     "input": {},
     "program_info": {},
+    "estimates" : [
+       {
+        C_method: "conjugate_grandient",
+        error: number,
         "terms": [
            { C : numer, b : number },
            ...
            { C : number, b: Number },
-    ],
-    "accuracy" : number
-    "test_points": [
+        ]
+       },
        {
-        x: number,
-        sto: number,
-        estimate: number,
+        C_method: "implied",
-        error: number
+        error: number,
-        },
+        "terms": [
+           { C : numer, b : number },
            ...
+           { C : number, b: Number },
         ]
        }
+    ],
+    "best_method": name of the best method
+}
 ```

 The input section is just the input variables.
 The program_info contains
 various information about the program - which compiler was used, which CPU
-was used, versions of libraries used, running time, etc. The accuracy field
+was used, versions of libraries used, running time, etc.
-contains the root-squared-errors of all test point.
-The test_points contain
-the tests done - the x value, the sto value at that x, and the estimated
-sto value.
-The difference is in the error field.
+The program uses two methods to calculate C, output of both is
+given with the final error function result, plus a determination which one was better
+based on that.